stevenblair/rapid61850/README.md

 	For Java:
     swig -java -outdir ..\..\java_interface rapid61850.i

 Now we need to change the compiler settings for the `c` project to generate a dynamic library, instead of an executable.
 This differs for Python and Java.
+It may be helpful to create different build configurations in Eclipse if you need to use more than one of the C/C++, Python, or Java interfaces.

 #### Python C compiler settings ####